Total ozone trends

 Long term evolution of total ozone

 Since the start of the observations in 1971 there have been different periods of stratospheric load with ozone depleting species.
 During the first years there were almost no man-made ozone depleting molecules in the stratosphere.
-From about 1980 onwards the concentration gradually increased, to peak in the second half of the 1990's.
-Now concentrations have stabilized and show a small decrease due the the ban of CFC's in the Montreal protocol.
+From about 1980 onwards the concentration gradually increased, to peak in the second half of the 1990's (1997).
+Now concentrations have stabilized and show a decrease due the ban of CFC's (chlorofluorocarbons) and halons containing Bromine in the Montreal protocol, signed in 1987.
 Therefore it is common to use the data before 1980 as a kind of reference before anthropogenic influence.
-To see whether there is a difference in the ozone changes, trends are calculated for two periods in the next figure.
+To see whether there is a difference in the ozone changes, trends are calculated for two periods (before and after 1997) in the next figure.

-The trends are -0.25 % per year and +0.28 % per year for the periods 1980-1997 and 1997-2014, respectively.
-Although this can be interpreted as a first sign of the recovery of the ozone layer, it should however be noted that the last period is too short for final conclusions about the recovery of the ozone layer (the period is shorter than one solar cycle of 11 years).
+The trends are -0.25 % per year and +0.20% per year for the periods 1980-1997 and 1997-2018, respectively.
+Although this can be interpreted as a first sign of the recovery of the ozone layer, it should however be noted that the last period is too short for final conclusions about the recovery of the ozone layer (note the large year to year variability during the last decade).
 Information about the state of the ozone layer from RMIB is also available in Dutch in environmental reports of the "Vlaamse Milieumaatschappij".
-This report can be downloaded from the website of VMM in the chapter on ozone depletion.
+The section on the ozone layer depletion in this report can be found here.
 More detailed information (in Dutch) is available in the background document.

 Trends as function of season

 To calculate the total ozone trends as a function of season, the total ozone column time series has been split up into monthly mean ozone values in Dobson Units (DU).
 Then a least square linear regression is applied to these time series.
 During a time period of 48 years, there is only a significant negative total ozone column trend present in the data during May and June as shown in the figure below.